 “Open up, Javad Agha!” barked the voice on the other side.

-I inquired, “Who do you seek?”
+I inquired, “Who are you looking for?”

 “Robabeh,” he demanded.